morpho-org/morpho-blue-lltv-recommendation/README.md

 ### Data Dependencies
 The risk tool uses data from the following APIs:
 - [**CoinGecko**](https://www.coingecko.com/en/api): for historical price data of the collateral and borrow assets of a lending market
-- [**GeckoTerminal**](https://apiguide.geckoterminal.com/): for obtaining a rough estimate of the size of DEX liquidity pools containing a given asset
 - [**CowSwap**](https://docs.cow.fi/off-chain-services/api): for price impact swap sizes (I.E.: what is the size of swap from token `X` to `Y` that incurs roughly 0.5% price impact?)

 ### Library Dependencies